sqlite_open

 See Also

-sqlite_open, sqlite_get_table, sqlite_exec, sqlite_changes
+sqlite_open, sqlite_get_table, sqlite_get_array, sqlite_exec, sqlite_changes

 sqlite_get_array